matthew-brett/xibabel/README.md

   image.
 We can load these attributes from [BIDS](https://bids.neuroimaging.io/) format JSON files.
 This allows better transmission of metadata.
-- The Xarrays have a Dask backend, to computations can be deferred and run at the point at which you need the data in memory.
+- The Xarrays have a Dask backend, so computations can be deferred and run at the point at which you need the data in memory.
-- Xarrays and Dask allow new storage formats, including storage in [Zarr](https://zarr.readthedocs.io) and
+- Xarrays and Dask allow new storage formats, including storage as [Zarr](https://zarr.readthedocs.io) and
   HDF5 / [netCDF](https://en.wikipedia.org/wiki/NetCDF).
 - You can optimize the on-disk format for memory and CPU by adjusting